 Detention – A form of student discipline that requires students to attend a before and/or after school setting which monitors and restricts student activity.

-Expulsion – A form of student of student discipline which removes and excludes a student from school for an indefinite period of time.
+Expulsion – A form of student discipline which removes and excludes a student from school for an indefinite period of time.
 Students who are expelled are entitled to due process rights.

 In-school suspension – A form of student discipline which consists of removing the student from normal classes during the day and assigning the student to an in-school suspension program or class for a specified period.